The holiday season in this time of year brings with it more than just red noses, cold and frosted hands.

 It’s famous New Year’s carnival in Svetogorska and Makedonska Street on the first of January, at noon.
 The programme is oriented towards children but adults can find things to do.
 Actors, singers, jugglers, circus performers, orchestras, Serbian folklore ensembles and other artists take part in the program.
 Besides the street performances, puppet shows and New Year carriage and sleigh rides are laid on for the children.
 Off course New Year can’t go by without Santa Clause.

 When: 1st January

 New Year’s Fair

 The most popular event in December offers you possibility to have an amusement park indoors.
 New Year Fair is an exciting and relaxing opportunity to celebrate, shop and have fun, offering thousands of visitors from overseas unique experience.
 Roller coaster, rides for young children, all sorts of candies, shopping for New Year’s presents, museums exhibitions, amateur sport competitions, ice skating ring-what else do you need when you imagine perfect Holiday day in Serbia.
-This year, the fair is open from Friday 16th of December and will run until 30th of December 2011.
-Opening hours of the fairs are from 10AM to 8PM while the individual ticket price (includes a free drive in the amusement park) costs 200 dinars.
-Children under the age of 7 enter for free.

 Where: Belgrade Fair

 And remember - avoid doing the things creating stress around the holidays, with just a little bit of time and energy you can do the things that really make Holiday season special and bring your family closer together.